software-students-spring2025/3-python-package-package-bear/README.md

 ## Package Description
 Your own command line bear!

-## Instructions on How to Configure Our Package
+## How to Configure Package
 - instructions for how to configure and run all parts of your project for any developer on any platform - these instructions must work!

-## Instructions for How to Set Up Environment Variables & Importing Starter Data
+## How to Set Up Environment Variables and Import Starter Data
 - instructions for how to set up any environment variables and import any starter data into the database, as necessary, for the system to operate correctly when run.

 ## Badge